 Also treat stumps of trees cut within the last 6 months, and stumps with live branches still on them.
 Adelgids will survive on cut stumps for several months.

 In fields where some trees have been harvested, it may be hard to remember as you move through the field which trees have been treated and which have not.
 A dye can be added to the spray mix that allows you to see which trees have been treated.
 These dyes wash off after several rains.

 Small acreage growers needing to treat only a few hundred trees may also get god coverage using a backpack mistblower.
-Contact your county extension agent to determine the feasibility in your situation and to determine the appropriate rate.
+Contact your local N.C.
+Cooperative Extension agent to determine the feasibility in your situation and to determine the appropriate rate.